zyedidia/knit/README.md

     * Ptrace enabled automatic dependency discovery (Linux-only feature).
       See the [xkvt](https://github.com/zyedidia/xkvt) project for some
       experiments on this front.
+* Knit supports Windows (experimentally).
+If you don't have a shell installed, pass `--shell ""` and Knit will use a built-in command parser, and execute commands directly (in the future Knit may even have a built-in shell?).
 * Global build file cache (similar to `ccache`, but for every command that is executed).
 * A restrictive mode for build sandboxing.